 Let’s face it, your choice in countertops is important for your laboratory project.

 They are the backbone of your lab.
 It’s your primary workspace and houses your expensive equipment and lab tools.
-You will do most of your work there, and need a functional and effective surface for taking notes, running your experiments and other lab related functions.
+You will do most of your work there, and need functional and effective laboratory work surfaces for taking notes, running your experiments and other lab related functions.